 Committed to the Children of North Carolina

 Children still need our help to fully recover from the trauma and impact of Hurricane Florence.
-Save the Children is committed to helping the children and families in the most affected communities in southeastern and coastal North Carolina.
+Save the Children is committed to providing hurricane relief in the most affected communities in southeastern and coastal North Carolina.